 - Have a gap in coverage for less than three consecutive months, or

 - Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group explicitly exempt from the requirement.

 Because of the Affordable Care Act, more Americans have access to coverage that is affordable.
 However, if there is no coverage available to you and your family that costs less than eight percent of your household income, you can qualify for an exemption.

-An exemption applies to individuals who purchase their insurance through the Marketplace during the initial enrollment period for 2014, which runs through March 31, 2014.
-This hardship exemption will apply from January 1, 2014, until the start of your health care coverage, which if you enroll between March 16 and March 31 would generally be May 1.
+An exemption applies to individuals who purchased their insurance through the Marketplace during the initial enrollment period for 2014, which ran from October 1, 2013, through March 31, 2014.
+This hardship exemption applied from January 1, 2014, until the start of your health care coverage, which, if you enrolled between March 16 and March 31 would generally have been May 1.
 (See this HHS Question and Answer for more information.)
 Another hardship exemption may apply if you have been notified that your health insurance policy will not be renewed and you consider the other plans available to you unaffordable.
 (See this HHS guidance and Questions and Answers for more information.)